cynick/hoffmanavenuesoftware/about.md

 title: About
 ---
 Hi, I'm Nick Wormley.<br>
-I've been making a living writing software for a very long time, and of the many many things I've learned, code that can't effectively be reasoned about will ultimately lead to a bad experience for the user, which means anxiety for the programmer.
+I've been making a living writing software for a very long time.<br>
-With that realization, I've spent much time developing techniques to make it easier to reason about code, so that it becomes much more difficult to do the wrong thing.<br>
+Somewhere along the way, it occurred to me that 'new' programming technologies seemed to be getting ever further away from mathematical foundations of computing, while I was always yearning for the exact opposite!<br>
-First and foremost in my toolbox is the functional programming language Haskell, but I find that the kinds of thinking that are encouraged by Haskell can often be adapted to programming problems in *any* language.<br>
+Fortunately for me, in 2008 I rediscovered for myself the joys of Functional Programming, and turned all of my sails in that direction.
-I'm hoping that some of these ideas will become visible through my work on this site.<br>
+Nearly ten years on, it is gratifying to see ideas from the functional paradigm filtering down into mainstream languages, and at a rather accelerated pace at that.<br>
-Thanks for reading!
+It's an exciting time to be involved in software, that's for sure!